 Addressing the Implications of a Longer-Living Population

 In a world where people live 30-50 years longer on average, but are still healthy and active, our lives will be very different.
 This has many ethical, social, political, and economic implications.
-Do get our full Lifespan summary (click here for full summary bundle), where we look into questions like:
+Do get our complete Lifespan summary where we look deeper into questions like:

 • Environmental damage and sustainability;